developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/api/createprofile/index.md

 ## CREATE_PROFILE

 Used to create a new DataWedge Profile on the device.
 If a Profile of the same name already exists on the device, the intent will fail.
 To create a Profile and configure its settings parameters, see [SET_CONFIG](../setconfig).
+Zebra recommends that Profile names be unique, contain alpha-numeric characters, and be short in length to avoid possible import/export profile issues.

 ### Function Prototype